Ladder Capital (LADR)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-Ladder Capital’s flat EPS over the last five years was below its 10% annualized revenue growth.
+Ladder Capital’s EPS grew at an unimpressive 7.6% compounded annual growth rate over the last five years, lower than its 10% annualized revenue growth.
 This tells us the company became less profitable on a per-share basis as it expanded.

-In Q3, Ladder Capital reported adjusted EPS of $0.25, down from $0.30 in the same quarter last year.
-Despite falling year on year, this print beat analysts’ estimates by 8.7%.
-Over the next 12 months, Wall Street expects Ladder Capital’s full-year EPS of $0.95 to grow 14.5%.
+In Q4, Ladder Capital reported adjusted EPS of $0.17, down from $0.27 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Ladder Capital’s full-year EPS of $0.85 to grow 30%.

-9. Key Takeaways from Ladder Capital’s Q3 Results
+8. Key Takeaways from Ladder Capital’s Q4 Results

-Ladder Capital falls short of our quality standards.
-Although its revenue growth was decent over the last five years and is expected to accelerate over the next 12 months, its TBVPS growth was weak over the last five years.
-And while the company’s net interest income growth was exceptional over the last five years, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+Ladder Capital’s business quality ultimately falls short of our standards.
+First off, its revenue growth was mediocre over the last five years.
+And while its net interest income growth was exceptional over the last five years, the downside is its relatively low ROE suggests management has struggled to find compelling investment opportunities.
+On top of that, its unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.